 Cebu 2024 – Drone Videography

-The two notes of exception were at Sumillon Island, where I had to pay a 2500p to apply for and get a flying permit [summary: not worth it – the island really isn’t very interesting], and flying past 8AM at the viewing deck of Chocolate Hills is not permitted.
+The two main exceptions were at Sumilon Island, where I had to pay 2500p to apply for and obtain a flying permit (summary: not worth it — the island itself is not particularly interesting), and at the viewing deck of the Chocolate Hills, where flying past 8AM is not permitted.

-In all, I did – I think – around 25 flights at 16 different locations/timings, and didn’t suffer from any major flight mishaps.
+All told, I completed around 25 flights across 16 different locations and timings, and thankfully did not suffer any major flight mishaps.
 Whew!

 More notes:

-Of the spots: the most memorable flights were at Osmeña Peak, Cadapdapan Rice Terraces, and through Bilar Man-Made Forest.
-The first two spots are pretty easy to do as you get good line of sight, few obstructions, and there are gorgeous landscapes to capture.
-The Bilar Man-Made Forest is a little tricky as you’re essentially flying through a tunnel.
-So, if you’re an amateur like me, make sure you’re able to exercise fine control of your UAV, fly slow/set to Cinematic mode, and pay attention to your obstacle avoidance warnings if your drone supports them.
-Also, the tall trees and winding path through the forest weaken RC signals, and you don’t want your drone to automatically trigger Return to Home: as it might immediately fly to the preset altitude first and hit the trees overhead.
-In short, exercise some caution here.
+Of all the spots, the most memorable flights were at Osmeña Peak, the Cadapdapan Rice Terraces, and through the Bilar Man-Made Forest.
+The first two locations are relatively easy for drone flights as they offer clear line-of-sight, few obstructions, and stunning landscapes to capture.
+The Bilar Man-Made Forest, however, is trickier because you’re essentially flying through a tunnel of trees.
+If you’re an amateur like me, make sure you’re comfortable exercising fine control of your UAV, fly slowly or switch to Cinematic mode, and pay close attention to obstacle avoidance warnings if your drone supports them.
+The tall trees and winding path through the forest can also weaken RC signals.
+You definitely don’t want the drone to trigger an automatic Return-to-Home in such conditions, as it may immediately climb to the preset altitude and collide with the trees overhead.
+In short: exercise caution here.

-Loboc River is also a good spot for aerial videos, but I don’t advise you to try flying it during the river cruise: there simply isn’t enough time.
-Get your driver to look around for other launch spots.
+Loboc River is another good location for aerial footage, but I would not recommend trying to launch during the river cruise itself — there simply isn’t enough time.
+Instead, ask your driver to look for other possible launch points along the river.

-I kept flight times of around 20 minutes totaling each time before bring the UAV back down for a change of battery.
+I generally kept flight durations to around 20 minutes each before bringing the UAV back down to swap batteries.

-The sunrise and sunset videos in Malapascua and Alona Beach were also fun and fairly easy to do.
+The sunrise and sunset flights in Malapascua and at Alona Beach were also enjoyable and relatively easy to execute.

-I was a lot more careful about selecting the correct ND filter to use, coming out of my experience in Hang Mua during our Hanoi trip in June 2023.
-Nonetheless, I still misjudged lighting conditions once this trip: during our second visit to Loboc River on Day 08.
-Thankfully, the ND filter I mounted was an ND64, not quite the extreme of the ND1000 I used at Hang Mua.
-So, the footage I got over Loboc River was a little mushy but still usable.
+I was also more careful about selecting the correct ND filter this time, drawing from my experience flying at Hang Mua during our Hanoi trip in June 2023.
+Even so, I still misjudged lighting conditions once on this trip — during our second visit to Loboc River on Day 08.
+Thankfully, the filter I mounted was an ND64 rather than something extreme like the ND1000 I mistakenly used at Hang Mua.
+As a result, the footage I captured over Loboc River was a little soft, but still usable.

 BRDRC Mini 4 Pro ND Lens Filter Kit: contains ND8, ND16, ND32 and ND64 filters.